GOP moderates strike back after conservative revolt paralyzes House

 “He was just frustrated about being up here last week and not legislating any bills on the floor,” the second GOP lawmaker said of Van Orden.

-Van Orden declined to comment on what he said in the conference meeting, but noted that he filed a bill on Tuesday to add additional rail investigators to more quickly assess train derailments.
+Van Orden declined to comment on what he said in the conference meeting, but he noted he filed a bill Tuesday to add more rail investigators to assess train derailments more quickly.

 “I didn’t come here for attention.
 I came here to work,” Van Orden said.